Fuzzy Matching for Excel on Mac

 |---|---|---|

-| Core Technology | Compares text characters using the Jaccard similarity algorithm | Compares text by meaning using advanced AI models. |
+| Core Technology | Compares text characters using the Jaccard similarity algorithm | Compares text by meaning using advanced custom functions. |

 | Best For | Simple typos and minor spelling variations. | Complex variations, synonyms and acronyms. |